dtkerns/d2/readme.md

 # Dependencies
 D2 requires an LLVM compiler (e.g. clang) to be used for LLVM generation.
 Additionaly, the clang utility `opt` is also used.
-It is not required to completely switch your application to use clang, it is only used for SB intentification.
+It is not required to switch your application to use clang, it is only used for SB intentification.

 # Example usage